 There are several financial self-control strategies that you can use to address your overspending.
 It can be hard to change habits overnight, but these practical strategies may help you overcome overspending problems over time:

 - Create a budget and track all spending.
 Feel free to add a section for fun purchases — but be sure to add a method to increase savings.
 If you still have trouble sticking to a budget, consider putting away (or canceling) your credit cards, and paying for things only in cash.

 - Open a separate account — one with a debit card, not a credit card.
 This is where you’ll put your monthly allowance for discretionary expenses.
 When the card runs dry, you won’t be able to overspend.
 (Make sure that the account doesn’t allow you to overdraw.)

 - Increase your income.
 Look for a better paying job, ask for a raise, or find a side job.
-Some may say that it’s easier said than done, but income is part of the equation.
 Having more income will help you pay down debt and get a handle on current expenses.
 And you may just find a way to make your passion profitable.